warmist/scripts/docs/agitation-rebalance.rst

 -------

 The tree counts in these presets are only estimates.
-There are other actions that contribute to irritation, like fishing. :wiki:`Noise` also contributes to irritation in the caverns.
+There are other actions that contribute to irritation other than chopping trees, like fishing.
+:wiki:`Noise` also contributes to irritation in the caverns.
+However, tree chopping is the most important factor.

 ``casual``
-    - Trees until first invasion: 1000
+    - Trees until chance of invasion: 1000
-    - Additional trees between invasions: 1000
+    - Surface invasion chance increase per additional tree: 0.1%
-    - Additional trees per year: 1000
+    - Additional allowed trees per year: 1000
+    - Trees until risk of next cavern invasion: 1000
-    - Max invaders per cavern: 0
+    - Max cavern invaders: 0
 ``lenient``
-    - Trees until first invasion: 100
+    - Trees until chance of invasion: 100
-    - Additional trees between invasions: 25
+    - Surface invasion chance increase per additional tree: 1%
-    - Additional trees per year: 50
+    - Additional allowed trees per year: 50
+    - Trees until risk of next cavern invasion: 100
-    - Max invaders per cavern: 20
+    - Max cavern invaders: 20
 ``strict``
-    - Trees until first invasion: 10
+    - Trees until chance of invasion: 25
-    - Additional trees between invasions: 5
+    - Surface invasion chance increase per additional tree: 20%
-    - Additional trees per year: 10
+    - Additional allowed trees per year: 10
+    - Trees until risk of next cavern invasion: 15
-    - Max invaders per cavern: 100
+    - Max cavern invaders: 50
 ``insane``
-    - Trees until first invasion: 5
+    - Trees until chance of invasion: 6
-    - Additional trees between invasions: 1
+    - Surface invasion chance increase per additional tree: 50%
-    - Additional trees per year: 1
+    - Additional allowed trees per year: 2
+    - Trees until risk of next cavern invasion: 4
-    - Max invaders per cavern: 500
+    - Max cavern invaders: 100

 After using one of these presets, remember you can always to go the vanilla difficulty settings and adjust them further to your liking.